 12:30 pm: Stop 3, Novelty Hill & Januik Winery

 Novelty Hill and Januik are actually two independent wineries that teamed up to share a destination tasting room.
 And what a tasting room it is!
-With a sleek awards winning modern design and lovely terraces and gardens you may be enticed to stay for more than a tasting.
+With a sleek award-winning modern design and lovely terraces and gardens you may be enticed to stay for more than a tasting.

-In fact if you are visiting on a summer weekend you could opt to stay here for lunch and enjoy a delicious brick oven flatbread pizza on the terrace.
-In this case your would skip the Hollywood Tavern and go straight to Woodinville Whiskey Co.
+In fact, if you are visiting on a summer weekend you could opt to stay here for lunch and enjoy a delicious brick oven flatbread pizza on the terrace.
+In this case, you would skip the Hollywood Tavern and go straight to Woodinville Whiskey Co.

 1:15 pm: Stop 4, Lunch at the Hollywood Tavern